|Marshall Communications Corp visa rank:Unranked ||Follow | Edit or Claim |

 Our LCA data includes LCA submitted for not only new employment, but also continuation or change in previously approved employment, new concurrent employment, change in employer and amended petition.
 Usually, only LCA for new employment needs H1B Visa quota if it is not cap-exempt.

-Marshall Communications Corp has not filed any labor petitions for foreign workers between fiscal year 2011 and 2013.
-However, Marshall Communications Corp had applied for LCA for H1B visa or LC for green card before 2011.
+Marshall Communications Corp has not filed any labor petitions for foreign workers from fiscal year 2011 to 2014.
+However, Marshall Communications had applied for LCA for H1B visa or LC for green card before 2011.
 You can still apply for their new openings.
 Be sure to contact their HR department or hiring managers for their updated work visa policy.

 Department of Labor(DOL) typically certifies more than 3 times the number of foreign work requests than the number of H1B visas issued by USCIS.
 So there is no one to one relationship between the number of workers certified by the DOL and the number of H1B work visas issued by the United States Citizenship and Immigration Services (USCIS).